wszramkowska/ToolsandProduction/Development Commentary.md

 [How To Create A Dynamic Footstep System In Unreal Engine (Tutorial)](https://www.youtube.com/watch?v=KUhOUkLCfgc&ab_channel=MattAspland)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/KUhOUkLCfgc?si=wvDjg0yK6OtVm-Kh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 One of the first things I wanted to add to the project in terms of audio was dynamic footsteps which would change the sound of the player character's footsteps based on the surface they were walking on.
+I used this Youtube tutorial, Aspland explained how to use physics materials and animation blueprints to create a dynamic footstep system.

+I thought this would be incredibly useful as I could work on it before the designers were finished with their levels because of how flexible this system is.
+If designers wanted to add a new surface or change one that was already in the game, the only thing they would have to add is a new physics material, and of course the footstep sounds.

 ## Implementation (Suggested Word Count 1,100)